gbv/jskos/jskos.md

-mappings     [URL] or [set]   JSKOS API endpoint with [mappings] in this concordance fromScheme   [concept scheme] Source concept scheme toScheme     [concept scheme] Target concept scheme license      [URI]            License which the full concordance is published under
+mappings     [URL] or [set]   JSKOS API endpoint with [mappings] in this concordance fromScheme   [concept scheme] Source concept scheme toScheme     [concept scheme] Target concept scheme license      [set]            License which the full concordance can be used under

 Concordances are collections of [mappings] from one [concept scheme] to another.
 If `mappings` is a set then